 ABOUT THE SOCIETY

-BOARD OF DIRECTORS
+CURRENT BOARD OF DIRECTORS (2024-2025)

-Sheila Tiegs – Book Sales
+Sheila Tiegs: Book Sales

-Bookkeeper: Brenda Bryce
+Bookkeeper – Brenda Bryce

 HISTORY

 On December 5, 1947, a small group of local citizens interested in the early history of Medicine Hat met in the home of the City’s mayor, Mr. Hector Lang.
-Those present included Mr. and Mrs. Lang, Mrs. M. Miller, Mr. T. Bassett, Mr. A. McColeman, Mr. and Mrs. T. Murray, Mr. and Mrs. T. Hargrave and Mrs. Michael.
+Those present included Mr. and Mrs. Lang, Mrs. M. Miller, Mr. T. Bassett, Mr. A. McColeman, Mr. and Mrs. T. Murray, Mr. and Mrs. T. Hargrave and Mrs. H. Michael.
 A motion to form the Historical Society was proposed and carried.
 At the next meeting, on January 29, 1949, an executive was elected:

 Chairman: Hector Lang